 What’s new in Dashboard

-- Users can quickly find their apps with the new search bar.
+Users can quickly find their apps with the search bar.

 Not included in Dashboard

-- G Suite Marketplace add-ons and your internal add-ons aren't included in Dashboard.
-Users can continue to open an add-on from the app (for example, an add-on in Drive).
+G Suite Marketplace and your AppMaker add-ons aren't included in Dashboard.
+Users can open their add-ons from the Google app (for example, an add-on in Drive).

-- Google Ads, Google My Business, Google AdSense, and the Admin console aren't included in Dashboard.
+Links to the Admin console, Google Ads, Google My Business, Google AdSense aren't included in Dashboard.

 - G Suite core services in Dashboard don’t include a link to download the mobile version of the service.